 So what is the best type of policy to buy?
 One of the biggest factors that must be considered is the requirement of your school.
 Also, whether you are attending an in-state school, such as UVa, Liberty, George Mason, or William & Mary, or going out-of-state, you still must know what the minimum requirements will be.
-And these could be quite different, depending upon where you are going.
+And these could be quite different, depending upon your choice of schools.
 Also, many colleges do not offer their own student medical coverage, although they will require you to provide proof you have enrolled in a suitable plan.
 Often, a supplementary contract can also be purchased, that helps reduce some out-of-pocket expenses if you are treated at the Campus medical facility.

 University Of Virginia Plans

 The University Of Virginia Student Health Insurance Program, is administered by Aetna.
 The premium increase for the 2018 school year was fairly moderate.
 The Spring/Summer rate (which covers from January 1 to August 14), is $1,666.
 If you add your spouse, the rate jumps to $3,332.
 Adding a child to the family bumps the annual premium to $4,998.
 The price for a family with more than one child is $6,968.
 NOTE: Both domestic and international students must meet school healthcare hard waiver guidelines.
 The Elson Student Health Center has copies of guidelines available.